JetBrains/kotlin-web-site/docs/topics/opt-in-requirements.md

 </tabs>

-If your Gradle module is a multiplatform module, use the `useExperimentalAnnotation` method:
+If your Gradle module is a multiplatform module, use the `optIn` method:

 <tabs>